mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 ### mtlynch.io (this blog)

-I don't think of my blog as a business.
-I write mainly for enjoyment.

-Perhaps because it's not a business, I'd never thought much about strategy before this year.
-I wrote with an attitude of, "This topic is on my mind right now, so I'm going to write about it and see what happens."
+My big change this year was thinking more strategically about article topics.
+Before 2020, I wrote with an attitude of, "This topic is on my mind right now, so I'm going to write about it and see what happens."
 Sometimes the post would find an audience, but more often it wouldn't.

-My big change in 2020 was thinking more strategically about topics.
-Before I began any new post, I asked myself two questions:
+This year, before I began writing any new article, I asked myself two questions:

 1. How many readers are interested in this topic?
 1. Do I have a way of reaching them?

 This small bit of planning made a huge difference in my readership.
 In 2019, my posts averaged 5,000 readers in their first week.
 In 2020, this number jumped to 25,000.
-Of the nine new blog posts I published this year, all but one reached reached the front page of Hacker News, and four of them reached the #1 slot.
+Of the nine new blog posts I published, all but one reached reached the front page of Hacker News, and four of them reached the #1 slot.

 | Metric                                      | 2019    | 2020    | Change |
 |---------------------------------------------|---------| --------|--------|